Their School Integrated But Racial Divisions Remained: 'We Missed Knowing Each Other'

 "You never let your guard down, ever," Adams told Brown.
 "And our lives were so intertwined in school, but so separate.
 Like, I have no idea if you had friends.
 We had segregated dances — I don't even know if you guys had dances."

-Brown says the black students didn't have any school dances.
+Brown says that although white and black students had their own segregated dances outside of school, there were no school-wide dances.
 "We were told that they didn't want shoes on the gym floor," he said.
 "But we knew why."

 Both Adams and Brown were named "Most Likely To Succeed" at their high school.
 But even that honor was racially segregated.